bluishhhxd/annihilator/README.md

 # annihilator
-A project I will be working on that can delete duplicate files from your system
+A project I worked on that can delete duplicate files from your system